BrightWorgan/brightworgan/README.md

 - Building stable, trustworthy E2E + API test suites
 - Improving developer experience through better test feedback
 - Exploring how AI can support humans instead of getting in their way

 ---

-## 📌 Pinned projects
-> Check out my pinned repos for a snapshot of what I’ve been working on:

----